Want to learn how to embed tweets in WordPress? We’re going to show you just how simple it is.

 Once you connect your Twitter feed to a source, you can pick which feed template you want to use.

-By picking a feed template, you can instantly pick a unique look for your Twitter feed.
-You can choose from 7 options here:
+By picking a feed template, you can instantly have a unique look for your Twitter feed.
+You get to choose from 7 options here:

 - Simple Carousel